 8. The National Hispanic Business Group

-Founded in 1985, the NHBG’s mission is supporting Hispanic business owners and the communities they serve.
+Founded in 1985, the NHBG's mission is to support Hispanic business owners and the communities they serve.
 It boasts the following efforts:

 - Meetings and education - Seminars and events connect members with cutting-edge business trends, as well as networking opportunities.
 They provide testimonials about the concrete results of member networking